yig/GMU-CS425/README.md

 * Use `ccmake -B build-dir` to choose compile-time options.
 (Note the extra `c`.)
 One useful option is `CMAKE_BUILD_TYPE`.
 You can choose `Release` (optimized code generation), `Debug` (unoptimized code with debug information) or `RelWithDebInfo` (optimized code with debug information; may be hard to debug since compilers move code around when optimizing).
 You can pass options on the command line with `-D`, as in `cmake -B build-dir -DCMAKE_BUILD_TYPE=Debug`.
 * You can ask `cmake` to generate a Visual Studio Solution or an Xcode file.
 With those, you can open the project in your IDE and use its visual debugger.
 For example, adding `-G Xcode` (as in `cmake -B build-xcode -G Xcode`) will generate a file that can be opened with the Xcode IDE on macOS.
 Running `cmake --help` will print your available generators in place of `Xcode`.
 * `cmake -B build -G Ninja` will use the [Ninja build system](https://ninja-build.org), which is faster than the default one.
 You'll need to install it.
 (On macOS, `brew install ninja`.)
-* There are a few flags cmake -DCMAKE_BUILD_TYPE=Debug .. to specify compilation with debug information for use with a debugger. cmake -DCMAKE_BUILD_TYPE=Release .. to specify compilation of an optimized build.
-Your code will run much faster. cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo .. to specify compilation of an optimized build with debug information.
-Your code will run much faster, but you will still sort of be able to debug it (compilers move code around when optimizing).
 * Adding `set( CMAKE_EXPORT_COMPILE_COMMANDS ON )` to your `CMakeLists.txt` will export the information needed for editors that use the `clangd` language server and for tools like `clang-tidy`.
 This can also be done by adding `-D CMAKE_EXPORT_COMPILE_COMMANDS=1` to the command line when you run `cmake -B ...`.